pgfisico/pi-project-morse-code/converting-to-morse-code.md

 ## Background

 Morse code is a method to transmit text as a series of on and off signals.
 Each character has a specific morse code signal, made up of dots and dashes.
-A space does not have a signal, it is represented by a defined amount of time when no signals are transmitted.
-The dots and dashes correspond to different on times, with the dot being on for a short amount of time and the dash being on for a long amount of time.
+A space does not have a signal, it is represented by a defined period of time when no signals are transmitted.
+Dots and dashes correspond to different on times, with the dot representing on for a short amount of time and the dash representing on for a long amount of time.

 For this project, we will use International Morse Code, as defined by the [International Telecommunication Union Recommendation M.1677-1](https://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf).
 The recommendation lists the mapping of characters to international morse code signals.